Przemoosz/WoTPersonalDataCollector/readme.md

 Version name - Description - Status
 - WPD-1-CrawlDataAboutUser - Crawling Data About User id using WOT REST API - Finished and merged
 - WPD-2-ImplementChainOfResponsibility - Refactored azure function to implement chain of responsibility design pattern - Finished and merged
-- WPD-3-CrawlSpecificUserData - Crawling specific data from WOT REST API about given user - In Development
+- WPD-3-CrawlSpecificUserData - Crawling specific data from WOT REST API about given user - Finished and merged
-- WPD-4-SaveDataToCosmosDB - Saving data crawled from WOT REST API to CosmosDB - Planned
+- WPD-4-SaveDataToCosmosDB - Reorganize data and save data to CosmosDB - Planned
+- WPD-5-DisplayCollectedDataInAspNetApp - Displaying saved data in CosmosDb in ASP.NET app - Planned
 ## Installation

 To use this app locally you have to install Visual Studio 2022.
-After this clone solution and add "local.settings.json" inside WotPersonalDataCollector folder (the same folder which contains azure function) In this file add and fill missing data.
+After this clone solution and add **local.settings.json** inside WotPersonalDataCollector folder (the same folder which contains azure function) In this file add and fill missing data.
 File should look like this: